ashwin-bitsathy/django---ecommerce/README.md

 # django---ecommerce
-here i have created ecommerce wesite login logout views upload a image to database fetching image to our html and so on
+# here i have created ecommerce website login logout views
+# upload a image to database
+# fetching image to our html and so on